isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

        ...
              }

-If there are multiple classes defined and an incoming packet is matched to multiple classes, the class that is evaluated first is used.
+If an incoming packet is matched to multiple classes, then the value used for each field will come from the first class that specifies the field, in the order the classes are assigned to the packet.

 .. note::